NatiDeme/webpack-demo/README.md

 # webpack-Todo list
-This a todo list project that uses webpack
+This a todo list project that uses webpack.
+In this project you will find features like adding tasks, deleting tasks, maintaining localstorage, marking tasks completed and clearing all completed tasks.

 # Built With:
 - HTML